busbud/coding-challenge-native-b/README.md

 ### Supporting API

 In order to complete this challenge, you will be making requests to `napi.busbud.com`, Busbud's production API.
-For all requests, you MUST provide the following HTTPS headers:
+For all requests, you MUST provide the following HTTP headers:

 Header | Value
 --- | ---